Petty, 100th House District candidate, says voters would win in a Rauner-Ives debate

 “Jeanne Ives is really the only choice our state needs right now,” Petty told the West Central Reporter of why he would like to see the two on the stage together prior to the March 20 Republican primary showdown.
 “Jeanne needs to have her chance.”

 As the primary draws closer, more people seem to be expressing the same sentiment, even though much of it continues to fall on deaf ears to those it is much directed to.

-The Telegraph newspaper in Alton recently blasted Rauner as being "a coward" for thus far refusing to debate Ives.
+The Telegraph newspaper recently blasted Rauner as being "a coward" for thus far refusing to debate Ives.
 The website added the University of Illinois at Springfield tried to organize a GOP debate for some time in February, but Rauner steadfastly refused to take part.

 “I think there should be a few debates,” Petty added.
 “This is a critical time for Illinois.”

 Petty also sees himself as being part of the solution, challenging Rep. C.D.
 Davidsmeyer (R-Jacksonville) in the Republican primary in the 100th House District.